Khairy Beshara: Biography

-Beshara completed his high school in Cairo then joined the Egyptian Higher Institute of Cinema where he graduated in 1967.
-He then went to Warsaw, Poland on a fellowship for two years where he met his future wife, Monika Kowalczyk.
+Beshara completed his high school in Cairo then joined the Higher Institute of Cinema, where he graduated in 1967.
+During his time there, he studied film directing under the Egyptian director Youssef Chahine.
+He then went to Warsaw, Poland, on a fellowship for two years where he met his future wife, Monika Kowalczyk.
 He started his career with a focus on documentaries then moved to feature narratives and directed 12 long features that were screened at various international film festivals.
 He is one of the first Egyptian and Arab directors to venture into digital film making in the late 1990s.
+Beshara, among other new directors, was at the forefront of a reimagined take on realism in Egyptian cinema in the 1980s.
+His films shifted focus from previous realist films and embraced a different filming method.
+Beshara chose smaller scale subjects and favoured on-site filming.